xnhl/fan-mail/README.md

 										<ul>
 											<li>Judging from information I've seen antifa and BLM types have a significant presence in Minnesota, and they surely have supporters and infiltrators in government.
 											</li>
-											<li>Minneapolis, Minnesota was one of the central places where the insane riots, looting, and destruction started after violent career criminal George Floyd (now a saint of the far-left cult) famously died of a drug overdose (though activists and their presstitutes falsely claim that it was police brutality which killed him).
+											<li>Minneapolis, Minnesota was one of the central places where the insane riots, looting, and destruction started after drug addict and violent career criminal George Floyd (now a saint of the far-left cult) famously died of a drug overdose (though activists and their presstitutes falsely claim that it was police brutality which killed him).
 												<ul>
 													<li>
 														<details>